Pragati1419/readme-generator/README.md

 ## Installation
-Follow these simple steps to start using the CLI README.md Generator:
+Follow these simple steps to start using the CLI readme-wizard.
 1. Download or clone this repository to your local machine.
 2. Navigate to the project directory using your terminal or command prompt.
 3. Install the necessary dependencies by running the command `npm install`.
 4. Launch the CLI program by executing `node index` in your terminal.
+5. The CLI program will prompt a series of questions for you, after completion, a README.md file should appear in your project directory.

 ## Usage
 As a developer, you understand the importance of a clear and well-structured README.md file for your projects.
 However, crafting one from scratch can be time-consuming.
 With the CLI README.md Generator, you can now expedite this process and focus your valuable time on more critical tasks.